mtmagic711/AirBnB_clone/web_static/README.md

-Project: AirBnB Clone - Web Static
+Project: AirBnB Clone - Web Static.

 **Topic:** HTML, CSS, Front-end.

 In this project, we'll be working on the front end of our AirBnB clone step-by-step.
 The goal is to create simple HTML static pages, design prototypes, and add fake contents without any JavaScript or data loaded from any source.

-Learning Objectives
+Learning Objectives:

 By the end of this project, you should be able to explain the following without relying on Google: